LiYao-sfu/EDFtest/README.md

 Weibull(shape,scale), and
 Exponential(scale).

-Users can add their own distributions by providing two functions

-* `Fdist(x,thetahat, ...)` which takes parameter estimates and a data set `x` and computes the probability integral transform for each element of `x`. `Fdist` must return a vector of n probabilities

-* `Score(x,thetahat, ...)` which takes parameter estimates and a data set `x` and computes, for each entry in `x`, the component of the score function due to observation `x`.
-These must be returned in an n by p matrix with 1 row for each observation and 1 column for each parameter.

-The user is also expected to supply the value `thetahat` of the maximum likelihood estimate.
+This package also contains funtion 'gof.sandwich' which performs Goodness-of-Fit tests for general distributions using Sandwich estimation of covariance function.
+This function tests the hypothesis that data y come from distribution `Fdist` with unknown parameter values theta.
+Estimates of theta must be provided in `thetahat`.
+It uses a large sample approximation to the limit distribution based on the use of the score function components to estimate the Fisher information and the limiting covariance function of the empirical process.

-The package also includes regression models in which a response Y is related to predictors X.
+For the next release, `EDFtest` package will includes regression models in which a response Y is related to predictors X.
-The model specifies the conditional distribution of Y given X.  The package contains code for situations where the conditional distribution is one of the list given above.
+The model specifies the conditional distribution of Y given X.  It will contains codes for situations where the conditional distribution is one of the list given above.
 The following models are handled: